iappyx/Instrumenta/README.md

 Many strategy consultancy firms have proprietary PowerPoint add-ins that provide access to often used tools and features that help to quickly fine tune a powerpoint presentation.
 After spending 10 years in strategy consulting and joining 'the industry' myself, I was looking for an alternative for the add-ins I was used to.
 Although lots of commercial options are available I could not find a free and open source alternative.

 I decided to create Instrumenta as a free and open source consulting powerpoint toolbar.
+This is an initial version.
 The ultimate goals is to create a feature rich toolbar that is compatible with both Windows and Mac versions of Microsoft Office.

 # Features
 Current features include: